osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 01 Get the latest version

 Download the latest version of Kumiko from [getkumiko.com](https://www.getkumiko.com), close all active Revit applications, and ensure that no Revit processes are running.
-Run Kumiko and start the verification process.
+Run the downloaded Kumiko.exe file and proceed with the verification process.

 ## 02 Verify your identity

 https://github.com/osamaalmughanni/docs/assets/49910802/deeaad56-3074-4c62-b75f-c6eadb8677ac

 Our login process is passwordless.
 Upon logging in, you will receive a verification code via email.
 This code is valid for 10 minutes.
-Simply enter or paste the code into Kumiko to access your account.
+Simply enter or paste the code to access your account.

 ## 03 Add your first script